Nissan's Ghosn says he is innocent in first appearance since November arrest

-TOKYO (Reuters) - Nissan Motor Co Ltd’s (7201.T) ousted Chairman Carlos Ghosn defended himself against allegations of financial misconduct in a Tokyo court on Tuesday, declaring his innocence in his first public appearance since his arrest in November.
+TOKYO (Reuters) - Nissan Motor Co Ltd’s ousted Chairman Carlos Ghosn defended himself against allegations of financial misconduct in a Tokyo court on Tuesday, declaring his innocence in his first public appearance since his arrest in November.

 “I have been wrongly accused and unfairly detained based on meritless and unsubstantiated accusations,” he told the Tokyo District Court, according to a prepared statement which was obtained by Reuters.